November 19, 2023

 On Sunday, November 19, Sinterklaas (St. Nicholas), the patron saint of all children and the main figure of the Dutch holiday season, will make his much-anticipated annual arrival in Amsterdam.

-Whether you choose to watch his boat dock at the Scheepvaartmuseum (Maritime Museum) in the harbor, or at the end of his parade route near Leidseplein, you'll be surrounded by children and families eagerly awaiting the white-bearded man on a horse of the same color.
+Whether you choose to watch his boat dock at the Scheepvaartmuseum (Maritime Museum) in the harbor, or at the end of his parade route at Leidseplein, you'll be surrounded by children and families eagerly awaiting the white-bearded man on a horse of the same color.

 Equally as anticipated are his Moorish helpers, the Zwarte Pieten ("Black Petes"), as they throw thousands of spiced cookies and candy to the crowds.